manuparra/MasterDatCom_BDCC_Practice/README.md

 passwd
 ```

-**Try tu use a strong password mixing: upper, lower, and punctiation**
+**Try to use a strong password mixing: upper, lower, and punctiation**